ricklove/rick-love-master/code/blog-content/posts/2020-09-24-user-beneficial.md

 ## Conclusion

 This is pretty short, but hopefully it is a seed.
-I could a write a book on this topic, but perhaps it will still be useful to think about the above questions and points.
+I could write a book on this topic, but perhaps it will still be useful to think about the above questions and points.

 If we are intentional about providing a benefit to each person who uses our software, it will have a powerful impact on how we invest our time and resources.